hycst/CST8917-Assignment1-HY/readme.md

 However, it only fixed part of the criticism from Hellerstein et al. (2019).
 Durable Functions still uses storage in backend, and runtime-managed messages to keep works coordinately.
 It still not direct, low-latency, point-to-point networking among functions.

+#####  Parallel Execution: Fan-Out/Fan-In

+Durable Functions can support the fan-out/fan-in pattern.

+In this pattern of fan-out/fan-in, an orchestrator can start several activity functions in parallel, waits for all of them to finish, and then to calculate aggregations of the results.

+This is useful for many cases, such as processing many files, calling multiple APIs, or running independent calculations.

+It addresses part of the paper’s concern about distributed computing.
+It gives developers a built-in way to coordinate parallel serverless work.
+It is much efficiently than manually building queues, tracking progress, and check results.

+However, fan-out/fan-in works best in the case tasks are mostly independent.
+It did not fully solve fine-grained taks such as distributed computing, which require frequent communication among workers, shared memory, leader election, and coordination for low-latency.